arpinum-oss/beastmaster/README.md

 Each command are run in the project directory.

-If you want to refresh a single pet:
+If you want to refresh a single project:

     > bst order my_project "git pull origin master"

-To check the status of all pets tagged as git:
+To check the status of all projects tagged as git:

     > bst order --tags=git "git status"

-To run the tests of all pets named like "js_project*"
+To run the tests of all projects named like "js_project*"

     > bst order "js_project*" "npm test"